brainsqueeze/semantic-photos/README.md

 Make you photo albums semantically search-able.
 Using scene captioning combined with tagged people and locations make your albums work better for you and recall memories faster and naturally.

+Photo searching is typically restricted to tag filtering and keyword searching if images have description notes manually added.
+This app aims to make photo libraries easier and more natural to search through by creating a search index based on
+* image-to-text auto-captioning
+* reverse geo coding to add place name descriptions
+* descriptions of named people in the image

+This app leverages your existing photo libraries and creates a light weight database to run searches without the need to copy, move or modify your original images.
+This currently supports JPEG, PNG, and HEIC image types.

 ## Getting started

 Clone the repository